|Leadership (updated July 2020)||Contact Information|

 |CONSTITUTION: To view the Constitution of the Havasupai tribe, adopted 1939, click here.|

 COMMUNITY PROFILE: The Havasupai Tribe "people of the blue green water" have lived in the Grand Canyon and north-central Arizona for more than 1,000 years.
 The Havasupai Reservation was established in 1880.
 Prior to the 1800s, the Tribe would move families up to plateaus in the fall and winter months, then back down into the canyon to plant drops during the spring and summer.
 The Havasupai dialect is the only Native American language that is spoken by more than 95 percent of its indigenous population.

-According to the 2010 Census, approximately 465 individuals live on Havasupai Tribal Land in Arizona.
-The Reservation is located at the end of Indian Route 18 off historic Route 66.
+The Havasupai Reservation is located at the end of Indian Route 18 off historic Route 66.
 The Reservation is 188,077 acres of canyon land at the western edge of the Grand Canyon's South Rim.
 Residents live in Supai Village, 3,000 feet down Havasu Canyon.
 The village is only accessible by foot, horse, mule, or helicopter.